Mild winter curry

 - Return the meat and reduce the heat.
 Slowly simmer with a lid for 1½-2 hours or until the meat is tender.
 Season to taste, but don’t stir too much.

-- Serve with fresh coriander or parsley, brown basmati rice and a fresh sambal – combine diced yellow and red pepper, cucumber and chopped chilli and fresh coriander for a delicious sambal.
+- Serve with fresh coriander or parsley, rotis or brown basmati rice.
+Enjoy with a mixture of plain yoghurt, cucumber and fresh coriander leaves.
+A fresh sambal is also delicious with a curry – combine diced yellow and red pepper, cucumber and chopped chilli and fresh coriander.